 - Know what your customer needs and want.

 - Train your staff and clarify them about the importance of customer satisfaction.

 - Give your customers promotional gifts.

-Putting a great value on creating lifetime relationships with customers, as well as going above and beyond the customer’s expectation is really important to the development of any business.
+Putting a great value on creating lifetime relationships with customers, as well as meeting and exceeding the customer’s expectation is really important for business development.
 Today’s market is very competitive, and customers are aggressively pursued, so businesses can’t take customer loyalty for granted.

 If you apply these simple rules consistently, your business will become known for its good customer service.
 The best part is the irony of good customer service is that over time it will bring in more new customers than promotions and price slashing ever did!